-After the degrees have been conferred, a representative from the Class of 2014 and a graduate from the Graduate Studies program will lead the graduates in the turning of the tassels.
+After the degrees have been conferred, a representative from the Class of 2017 and a graduate from the Graduate and Professional Programs will lead the graduates in the turning of the tassels.
 Graduates will stand and with the right hand turn their tassels.
 Candidates for Bachelor's degrees will move their tassel from front left to front right and candidates for Master's Degrees will move their tassel from front right to back right.
 All will then be seated.

 The processional will begin with the graduates followed by the faculty.
 Dignitaries and College officials will process last.
 The recessional will begin in reverse order of the processional.
 The last to enter will leave first.
 Please ask your guests not to break the recessional lines until all graduates have left the seating area under the tent.

 Since the tragic events at the Boston Marathon, Emmanuel College has increased security personnel on campus.
 We are continuing with a strengthened security presence at this year's Commencement Exercises on May 13th.
 Public venues throughout the country are adding security in light of these events; this should not be viewed as an indication of any increased threat to the Boston area.